-Directed share program

-At our request, the underwriters have reserved for sale at the initial public offering price up to % of the shares offered hereby for our officers, directors, employees and certain other persons.
+Directed share program At our request, the underwriters have reserved for sale at the initial public offering price approximately 5.2% of the shares offered hereby for Company and Bank executive officers and directors.
 The number of shares available for sale to the general public will be reduced to the extent such persons purchase reserved shares.
 Any reserved shares not so purchased will be offered by the underwriters to the general public on the same basis as the other shares offered hereby.
-Directors and executive officers have expressed an intent to buy approximately shares in the offering.
-See "Underwriting-Directed Share Program."
+Directors and executive officers have expressed an intent to buy approximately \$2.1 million of shares in the offering through the directed share program.
+Listing See "Underwriting-Directed Share Program."
+We have applied to list our common stock with NASDAQ under the trading symbol "SSBK."
+Risk factors Investing in our common stock involves risks.
+See "Risk Factors," beginning on page 25, for a discussion of factors that you should carefully consider before making an investment decision. - n in this prospectus relating to the number of shares of common stock to be outstanding immediately on 7,716,428 shares outstanding as of July 30, 2021, and: includes 43,389 shares of unvest ed restricted stock and excludes 501,492 shares of stock subject to unexercised stock options;